cheziman/About_Me/README.md

 #### Some of my hobbies, passions, and just things i love to talk about are:
 Gaming, Coffee, Cooking and Baking, Travel, Photography, Tech and gadgets and more and more!

-I would love to connect and chat! so please feel free to reach me at:

 [![image](https://img.shields.io/badge/Chezi-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/chezi-mana/ "my LinkedIn")
 [![image](https://img.shields.io/badge/CheziMana@gmail.com-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:chezimana@gmail.com/ "my Gmail")